ArseniBarsegyan/TestDoc/README.md

 **Running tests**:
 To run UI tests first install app on device with configuration UITESTS.
 On iOS, replace device id with your simulator id at AppInitializer.cs

-## Authorization and http requests
+## Http requests and authentication

-App use Http clients registration in DI pipeline with http handlers and retry policy setup (https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests?view=aspnetcore-3.1).
+App use Http clients registration in .Net Core DI pipeline with http handlers and retry policy setup (https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests?view=aspnetcore-3.1).
 All http clients are registered in Startup.cs in AssigmentManagerMobile.Core.
-Project uses Azure AD (ADAL) for authorization.
-For ADAL app register AdalHttpClientFactory.
-For ADAL app implements AdalHttpClientFactory which provide it's own http client.
+All http clients configured with http request handlers.
+There are several http request handlers in app.

 **Primary message handler**